golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 )
 ```

 Note, this expects all the `.dat` files in the directory are the split output files.
 You should not have an already combined `.dat` file in the same directory.
 The Zarr format would by default only have a `.zarr` extension.
 This would make the output a directory, with the subfiles in that directory being the components of the data array.
-However, Zarr supports using the `zarr.zip` extension to make this be a single file.
-NASA NAS's [best-practices for the Lustre file systems](https://www.nas.nasa.gov/hecc/support/kb/lustre-best-practices_226.html) notes that using many small files does not work well on Lustre, so here we use this `.zarr.zip` version of the file. `multiprocess_pool_size` should be set to the number of available CPU cores for best performances.
+However, Zarr supports using the `.zarr.zip` extension to make this be a single file.
+NASA NAS's [best-practices for the Lustre file systems](https://www.nas.nasa.gov/hecc/support/kb/lustre-best-practices_226.html) notes that using many small files does not work well on Lustre, so here we use this `.zarr.zip` version of the file. `multiprocess_pool_size` should be set to the number of available CPU cores for best performance.

 This can then be run NASA's Pleiades machines using something like: